 Specific questions should be directed to a trustworthy, competent accountant or a Greek tax office (eforia).
 I cannot stress this enough, as I have no intention of advising people on complicated matters meant for specialists.

 *Article last updated January 9, 2013.
 There are revisions pending.

-This article was copied by ‘expat guides’ claiming to have expertise and original information.
+This article was copied by lawyers and ‘expat guides’ claiming to have expertise and original information.
 When confronted, they refused to enforce their own copyright policy.